 October 2018.
 West Partners suffered another loss in it’s litigation with BWPW, LLC; West’s Motion for Summary Judgement was Denied.
 Trial was scheduled for Q1 2019.

 July 2018.
-West’s inability to satisfy its Cantarini Ranch transaction contingencies resulted in termination of the deal by Shea-Lennar.
+West’s inability to satisfy its Cantarini Ranch transaction contingencies resulted in termination of the Shea-Lennar deal.
 Gary West’s sale of his seniors housing business, West Living, to MBK closed in June; the Dos Colinas property, vacant land in Zone 15 entitled for a 305-unit CCRC, was not included in the sale.

 February 2018.
 West Partners faced continued opposition to its proposed PRA; efforts to renew expired Resource Agency permits for Cantarini Ranch were ongoing.

 October 2017.
-During a meeting with West Partners, Shea, CalAtlantic, RCOA & Bentley-Wing, West confirmed its sale/escrow with Shea-CalAtlantic and set a late November deadline for completing their proposed Private Reimbursement Agreement (“PRA”).
+During a meeting with West Partners, Shea, CalAtlantic, RCOA & Bentley-Wing, West confirmed its sale/escrow with Shea-CalAtlantic and set a late November deadline for completing West Partners’ proposed Private Reimbursement Agreement (“PRA”).

 June 2017.
-CalAtlantic & Shea Homes reached conditional agreement with West Partners/Cantarini, LLC for purchase of Cantarini Ranch.
-If successful, closing could occur during Q1/Q2 - 2018.
+CalAtlantic & Shea Homes reached conditional agreement with West Partners/Cantarini, LLC for purchase of Cantarini Ranch that would close during Q1/Q2 - 2018.

 April 2017.
-The Court of Appeal, Fourth Appellate District, Division One, State of California, ruled 3-0 for Bentley/BWPW, LLC against West Partners for Breach of Contract (Bent-West / Cantarini, LLC).
+The Court of Appeal, Fourth Appellate District, Division One, State of California, ruled 3-0 for Bentley/BWPW, LLC against West Partners for Breach of Contract and Breach of the Covenant of Good Faith and Fair Dealing (Bent-West / Cantarini, LLC).

 January 2017.
 West Partners associate, Kurt Wickham, was reportedly tasked with coordinating the marketing & sale of the Cantarini Ranch property.